 Abstract

-What is infrared excess around stars- All stars have a light source as well as give off a certain amount of heat that is not detected by the human eye.
-This heat is called infrared radiation and is part of the electromagnetic spectrum. .
-Some stars give off infrared excess, which is a measurement of that particular star, or other astronomical source.
-Many times this excess is due to circumstellar dust and is very common in young stellar objects.
+(No need to give a detailed physics background in the abstract)

 We are using the Spitzer Enhanced Imaging Products catalog to search for infrared excess.
 This data has already been collected but never researched for this purpose.
 By looking at the blackbody curves of objects with IR excess, we hope to find new stars or other stellar object surrounded by dust.

 Science Introduction and Context